exochron/MountJournalEnhanced/README.md

 + Saves filter options
 + Double click list entry to summon mount
 + Compact mount list
-+ Move equipment slot into display to save space
++ Move equipment slot into display to save space (Retail only)
 + Display count of character specific mounts
 + Display mount related achievement points
 + Freely rotate display camera around mount
-+ Trigger /mountspecial of your mount or within the display
++ Trigger /mountspecial of your mount or within the display (Retail only)
 + Browse through mounts with Up/Down arrow keys
 + Right Click on scroll buttons to quickly go to the top or bottom
 + Track, display and sort by your usage statistics
 + Shows mount rarity.
+(Retail only)
 + Favor all filtered mounts at once or unset them all
 + Save favorites per character
 + Auto-favor new learned mounts